migrating-ravens/RavenMigrations/readme.md

     Runner.Run(store, new MigrationOptions { Profiles = new[] { "development" } });
 ```

-You can also specify that a particular profile belongs in more than one profile by comma-separating the profile names in the attribute.
+You can also specify that a particular profile belongs in more than one profile by setting multiple profile names in the attribute.

 ``
-[Migration(3, "development, demo")]
+[Migration(3, "development", "demo")]
 ``

 This migration would run if either (or both) the development and demo profiles were specified in the MigrationOptions.